TreyWW/MyFinances/docs/getting-started/installation.md

 ```

 #### Problem Solving Errors
 If you are having trouble with the installation process, we have some possible fixes.
-Check out our debugging section here: [Debugging](../debugging/)
+Check out our [debugging](../debugging/) section.